Daniel-Lasecki/vhdl-Daniel-Lasecki-school/LAB1_Setup/README.md

 ## Lab assignment

 ### Step 1: Install VM

+STOP HERE - NEW VM IMAGE IS UNDER CONSTRUCTION

 Download VM image from emblab ftp server ftp://172.27.0.40/VHDL_FPGA/Ubuntu_TUAS_VHDL.ova (for this you need to be connected to lab Ethernet socket - DO NOT use WiFi, because the network will choke fur sure!).
 Just copy the URL to Windows (or Linux) File Manager address bar.
 Browsers do not support insecure FTP any more.